bigsteppa05/bigsteppa05/README.md

-- 👋 Hi, I’m @bigsteppa05
+- 👋 Hi, I’m Habib Mohamed
-- 👀 I’m interested in coding
+- 👀 I’m interested in backend development
-- 🌱 I’m currently learning software engineering
+- 🌱 I’m currently working as a freelance software developer
+- i am a graduate from Moringa School
-- 💞️ I’m looking to collaborate on projects that include coding
+- 💞️ I’m looking to increase my experience on projects that challenge my coding abilites
 - 📫 How to reach me @habibforderiv05@gmail.com
+- I primarily use flask for my backend development and sqlalchemy for my database

-- ⚡ Fun fact: im 18 years old
+- ⚡ Fun fact: im 17 years old

 <!---
 bigsteppa05/bigsteppa05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.